akaigoro/df4j/README.md

 Subprojects
 -----------

 df4j-core: contains core functionality.
-It requires java 1.5 or higher.
+Requires java 1.6 or higher.

-df4j-nio (in progress): a wrapper to nio asyncronous input-output functionality (based on Selector).
+df4j-nio1: a wrapper to nio asyncronous input-output functionality (based on Selector).

 df4j-nio2: a wrapper to nio2 asyncronous input-output functionality.
-It requires java 1.7 or higher.
+Requires java 1.7 or higher.

+df4j-nio: common parts of df4j-nio1 and df4j-nio2.

 See examples and test directories for various custom-made dataflow objects and their usage.